nl-design-system/denhaag/components/CtaLink/README.md

 ### Do's

-CTA icons should:
+CTA links should:

 - Link to a page related to the current page;
 - Link to a video;
 - Be placed under or between a text (usually in a list);
-- Be placed below each other if there are several CTA icons;
+- Be placed below each other if there are several CTA links;

 ### Don'ts

-CTA icons should:
+CTA links should:

 - Not be used as a standalone link like ‘Learn more’ or ‘Forgot password?’;
-- Not contain more than 3 CTA icons in a row;
+- Not contain more than 3 CTA link in a row;

 ### Logic